JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.12.4**: calculations of pairwise identity in alignment now supports excluding pairwise combinations with gaps.

+**1.12.3**: hidden paralogy check now simply looks for monophyly or lack thereof for a set of taxa.
+Hidden paralogy check still reports insufficient taxon representation.

 **1.12.2**: removed root.txt file from DVMC function.
 User's are now recommended to trim outgroup taxa beforehand

 **1.11.3**: Added an optional argument to the prune_tree function wherein instead of pruning tips